aasthajha98/MDF_Decarbonization/README.md

 This project analyzes decarbonization trends in the United States using data from the **Public Utility Data Liberation Project (PUDL)**.
 It focuses on tracking electricity generation and associated carbon emissions by state over time, enabling data-driven insights into how different states are progressing toward cleaner energy portfolios.

+As global energy demand continues to rise alongside increasing carbon dioxide emissions, most Americans believe that the United States should focus on advancing renewable energy sources like wind and solar.
+They also support efforts to move the country toward achieving carbon neutrality by 2050.

+The United Nations Intergovernmental Panel on Climate Change highlights that limiting global warming to 1.5°C will necessitate a reduction in carbon dioxide emissions by approximately 45% from 2010 levels by 2030, and achieving net-zero emissions by 2050.

 ---

 ## 📁 Project Files and Descriptions